 The Court Technology Office is responsible for all the technology needs in the Eighth Judicial Circuit.
-The Office determines specifications for the all equipment, configures it, deploys it, and supports it, via the telephone support line, remote network access, and house-calls throughout the Circuit.
+The Office determines specifications for the all equipment, configures it, deploys it, and supports it, via the telephone support line, remote network access, and in-house-calls throughout the Circuit.

 OpenCourt, an open source based digital court reporting system, was developed in-house by the Circuit's Court Technology Officer.
-The system is now being used in 190 courtrooms in 10 of the 20 Judicial Circuits in Florida.
+The system is now being used in 500 courtrooms in 43 counties (13 of the 20 Judicial Circuits) in Florida.

 ICMS3, the latest version of the Circuit's Integrated Case Management System, provides case lookup, search, and case reporting for the six counties from a single web interface.
-This system was developed in the Eighth Circuit and is now used by other agencies, including the Office of the State Attorney and the Public Defender's office.
+This system was developed in the Eighth Circuit and is now used by 31 other counties (9 other circuits).